-Sponsored by Johnson & Johnson Vision Care, Inc., one $1,000 award and a personalized plaque is awarded to one second or third year student attending each school or college of optometry in the United States, Canada, and Puerto Rico.
+Sponsored by Johnson & Johnson Vision, Inc., one $1,000 award and a personalized plaque is awarded to a second or third year student attending each school or college of optometry in the United States, Canada, and Puerto Rico.

 The student must be a member of the American Academy of Optometry (AAO).
 To learn more and become a member visit: www.aaopt.org/student

 The J. Pat Cummings Nomination Form and a copy of the appropriate IRS tax form are provided directly to institution contacts via email prior to the opening of the submission window.

 The appropriate award selection committee at each of the schools/colleges of optometry will select the one student who meets the eligibility requirements and best demonstrates the qualities detailed in the above criteria.
 The AAOF will not accept applications directly submitted by a student.
 Interested students should relay their desire for consideration to the award chair or financial aid representative at their institution.

 Completed forms should be sent via email to: AAOF@aaoptom.org with the subject line: "Cummings Scholarship-Institution name".

 Nomination submission by the institution is due September 15, 2017.

 Notification and Conferment

 Each college or university will contact its award winner and an announcement will go out on the AAOF recent news feed.
 The AAOF will send the award directly to the school or college to be applied toward the student's financial aid.